TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 > *O. sativa* japonica cv.
 Nipponbare was included in RNAseq as the reference accession for *O. sativa japonica*, but it is at the low extreme of the range of PC1 scores for *O. sativa* accessions.

 **Figure S4 qpcr-confirms-sampling**. **A** Developmental stages of immature panicles collected for expression analysis.
-Stage 1  : rachis meristem; Stage2 : formation of primary branch meristems, elongation of primary branch meristem and formation of axillary meristem; Stage3, spikelet meristem  and floret differentitaion; Stage 4, floral organ differenciation/development. **B** *FZP/LHS1* / *G1L5* /LAX1/OsMADS14 qRT-PCR.
-AM, axillary merisyem, Fl, flower; Sp, spikelet, RM, Rachis meristem; PbM, primary branch meristem; ePbM, primary branch elongated; Flm, floret meristem; St, stamen; p, palea; l, lemma.
+Stage 1  : rachis meristem; Stage2 : formation of primary branch meristems, elongation of primary branch meristem and formation of axillary meristem; Stage3, spikelet meristem  and floret differentitaion; Stage 4, floral organ differenciation/development.
+M, axillary merisyem, Fl, flower; Sp, spikelet, RM, Rachis meristem; PbM, primary branch meristem; ePbM, primary branch elongated; Flm, floret meristem; St, stamen; p, palea; l, lemma. **B** Quantitative RT-PCR using meristem stage specific marker genes for validation of all stages among species.
+OsMADS1/LHS1 is used as a markers of Spikelet meristem differentiation.
+FZP is used as...
+LAX1....TAW .... osMADS14.....

 > make a mix figure with the figXX meristem collect and suppl-fig04-qpcr sampling.

 **Figure S5 phenotyping-mpl**.
 Detailed phenotyping of five Oryza accessions.
 The three domesticated accessions produce more spikelets than their wild relatives.
 In comparison to *O. sativa japonica*, *O sativa indica* produces more secondary branches.